 If a student wishes to appeal their initial or re-assessed Special Consideration outcome, they must reply to their outcome email within 3 working days of receiving their outcome, outlining their reason/s for the appeal.
 Only one appeal per application will be considered.
-Students can further appeal their outcome by following UNSW College's Appeals Policy.
+Students can further appeal their outcome by following UNSW College's Student Appeals Policy.

-14. Support Services
+14. Wellbeing and Support Services

-• At any time during your studies, students are encouraged to ask for help from our Student Support team located at the L5 Building, Level 1.
-Student Advisers can assist students with Special Consideration application or appeal process.
+At any time during your studies, students are encouraged to ask for help from the Student Wellbeing team located at the L5 Building, Level 1.
 Use this link to book a confidential appointment